 Consistent and Predictable Outcomes

-The SDLC promotes consistency and predictability in project outcomes.
+The advantages of software development life cycles are that it promotes consistency and predictability in project outcomes.
 By following a structured approach and adhering to the defined phases and milestones, teams can deliver projects within expected timeframes and budgets, resulting in foreseeable results.

 -